soukup3/super-duper-octo-computing-machine/proposal.md

 Food-o-Finder

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-The program will output all possible food combinations at a specific budget for a determined cost.
-This output will 1
+The program will output all possible food combinations at a user-specified restaurant given an entree in the order of popularity.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.